Vadim4097/WSBAdvancedProgramming/README.md

 # Wyższa Szkoła Bankowa Advanced Programming
-A set of examples for Advanced Programming Course
+A set of examples for Advanced Programming Coursee

 Contents:
 1. AdvancedProgramming_Lesson1 - example of database entry in asp.net core v3.1